voice91/express/docs/Architecture/005-import-excelsheet.md

 > - Update LenderPrograms; if not found with ID, add new.
 > - Update lendingInstitution data if found with ID; if not found, find with name and update; otherwise, add new.
 > - Update lenderNotes; if not found with ID, add new.
-> - Update lenderContacts if found with ID; if not found, find with email and update; otherwise, add new.
+> - Update lenderContacts and user(lender role) if found with ID; if not found, find with email and update; otherwise, add new.

 ---